 In our research and education, three complementary knowledge traditions meet:

 - Practice based knowledge and generative methods, focusing on developing sustainable urban design and planning solutions;

-- Qualitative, analytical methods, focusing on describing effects of different urban strategies; and
+- Quantitative, analytical methods, focusing on describing effects of different urban strategies; and

 - Critical, interpreting methods, focusing on understanding the built environment in a broader societal context.

 The division has three main research groups;

 - The Urban and Regional Transformations research group, focusing on spatial inequalities and uneven geographic development using both discursive and spatial approaches;